sirixdb/sirixdb.github.io/docs/jsoniq-api.md

 ### Update a Resource

-To update a resource, we're able to use XQuery Update statements.
+To update a resource, we're able to use XQuery Update / JSONiq Update statements.
 First, we load an XML document again into a resource in a (to be created) database.
 The database is named `mycol.xml`, and the resource `mydoc.xml`.
 Then we open the database and the resource again.
 We open the resource in its most recent revision and insert an XML fragment (`<a><b/></a>`) as a first child into the root element log.
 We serialize the result to `STDOUT` again.

 ```java
 // Prepare sample document.